tfeb/tfeb-lisp-toys/README.md

 ### Notes
 `slog` needs to know the current working directory in order to make pathnames absolute.
 By default it uses ASDF's function for this, but if you don't use ASDF it has its own which will work for a small number of implementations and has a terrible (and wrong) fallback.
 It will warn at compile/load time if it needs to use the terrible fallback: if it does this tell me how to know this in your implementation and I'll add a case for it.

+Condition objects are meant to be immutable (from the [CLHS](http://www.lispworks.com/documentation/HyperSpec/Body/m_defi_5.htm "define-condition"):

+> The consequences are unspecified if an attempt is made to assign the slots by using `setf`.

+So `once-only-log-entry` gets around this by storing a mutable cons in one of its slots which records if it's been logged.

 I'm not completely convinced by the precision time code.